pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 }
 ```

-When you create this pipeline, Pachyderm will also create a branch in the input
+When you create this pipeline, MLDM will also create a branch in the input
 repo that specifies the trigger and the pipeline will use that branch as its
 input.
 The name of the branch is auto-generated with the form
 `<pipeline-name>-trigger-n`.
 You can manually update the heads of these branches